jonasblasques/data-engineering-zoomcamp-notes/3_Data-Warehouse/README.md

 SELECT * FROM taxi-rides-ny.nytaxi.external_yellow_tripdata;
 ```

-generally, this takes some time because the data has to be copied from Google Cloud Storage to BigQuery storage.
+Generally, this takes some time because the data has to be copied from Google Cloud Storage to BigQuery storage.

 Now let's create a **partitioned** table.
 Let's run this query: